Skip to main content

 Butler supports two load balancer allocation modes:

 • Static -- Allocate a fixed pool of IPs at cluster creation.
+The allocation size does not change for the lifetime of the cluster.

 Configure the mode in ProviderConfig.spec.network.loadBalancer.allocationMode.